nikmoussou86/escapedesk/README.md

 ## Installation

-Step 1: Clone the repo locally
+**Step 1**: Clone the repo locally

 ```bash
 git clone git@github.com:nikmoussou86/escapedesk.git
 ```
-Step 2: Make sure you have docker compose installed in your machine and navigate to the `docker` folder of the project to download relative images and build the containers using below commands.
+**Step 2**: Make sure you have docker compose installed in your machine and navigate to the `docker` folder of the project to download relative images and build the containers using below commands.

 ```bash
 $ cd docker
 $ docker-compose up -d
 ```
-Step 3: Get inside the `mysql:8.0` container and create an empty database like that (use `root` when prompt for password):
+**Step 3**: Get inside the `mysql:8.0` container and create an empty database like that (use `root` when prompt for password):

 ```bash
 $ docker exec -it db bash